What is Safeguarding?

 Promote safe practice and challenge any poor or unsafe practice ;

 Identify instances where there are grounds for concern about a child’s welfare and initiate or take appropriate action to keep them safe;

 Contribute to effective partnership working between all those involved in providing services for our children.

 Ensure our staff and Governors have regular and updated safeguarding training.

 All adults in our school have a responsibility for Safeguarding.
 All staff have completed Safeguarding Awareness Trainings, led by the school Designated Safeguarding Lead and TKAT Senior Safeguarding Lead, as well as refresher online training.
-The most recent whole school staff training took place in September 2018 and October 2018.
+The most recent whole school staff training took place in September 2019.
 All staff Safeguarding training is recorded for school records.

 Mr Watson - Designated Safeguarding Lead